 Some of our favorite North Myrtle Beach seafood restaurants include:

-Places such as Murrells Inlet offer serene nature that combines effortlessly with the glowing colors on the horizon.
-Heading to Cherry Grove Pier allows you to feel out on the ocean as the sun lights the world.
+Places such as Murrells Inlet offer a serene nature that combines effortlessly with the glowing colors on the horizon.
+Heading to Cherry Grove Pier allows you to feel the ocean breeze as the sun lights up the world.
 Brookgreen Gardens tops it off with a mix of art, culture, and manicured landscapes as orange floods the sky.

 8. Tee Off

 The beaches along the Grand Strand and the Myrtle Beach Boardwalk may earn the bulk of travelers’ attention.
-However, for the golfers among us, North Myrtle Beach has a wonderful collection of courses.
+However, for the golfers among us, North Myrtle Beach has a wonderful collection of courses (and mini golf courses the entire family can enjoy).

 These challenging, award-winning courses elevated their majestic surroundings.
 As you make your way through the front and back nines, you’ll be maneuvering alongside the salt marshes of the Intracoastal Waterway.
 Here, the good views help you move on from chunking your seven iron.